New York Court Records

 - Railroad crossing

-Infractions and some other violations are automatically expunged from the New York criminal record without going through any processes.
-Traffic infractions, as well as violations such as charges on disorderly conduct, do not go into an offender’s criminal records in New York.
-This differentiates the state from some other states such as California, which makes no provision for the expungement of infraction conviction, except on the basis of dismissal of case.
+Infractions and some other violations are automatically expunged from the New York criminal record without going through any process.
+Traffic infractions and violations, such as charges of disorderly conduct, do not go into an offender’s criminal records in New York.
+This differentiates the state from other states, such as California, which makes no provision for the expungement of infraction convictions, except on the basis of dismissal of the case.

-Since the state does not consider infractions penal or criminal, they are not allowed to go into records as they are expunged automatically when the punishments alloted the offenders have been served.
+Since the state does not consider infractions penal or criminal, they are not allowed to go into records as they are expunged automatically when the punishments allotted to the offenders have been served.